 Is a Growing Business Always Scalable

-A business can be regarded as growing if its revenue increase over time; however, a growing business is not necessarily scalable.
+A business can be regarded as growing if its revenue increases over time; however, a growing business is not necessarily scalable.

 If operating expenses increase each time revenue increases then the break even point of the business will not remain stable and will also increase over time.